princyvadsak/UIElements/README.md

 # Screenshots Of Application For Registration Form
-### This is first page of application for the personal information
+### This is first page of application for the personal information like name,age,date of birth,address,experience,state etc.
 ![1](https://user-images.githubusercontent.com/81640415/122795500-06483b80-d2db-11eb-8914-9bdf54d94368.png)

 ### This is second page of application for the profilepic.if the camera is not found then it gives you the alert for camera not found.